Updated 6 February 2011***Be sure you ask at immigrations about your visa as rules and fees seem to change often. ***

-Visa changes happened in July 2008 and now you can get up to 183 days on a tourist visa.
+Visa changes happened in July 2008.
+Now you can get up to 183 days on a tourist visa.
 But be sure to ask for all 183 days or else they might just give you 90.
-To find contact information about Immigrations/DIGEMIN, check here.
+More tourist visa changes happened in September 2016 and increased the expired visa fee.

 Onward Ticket